Hibernate.orgCommunity Documentation

 </class>

-The person table would have the columns pid, birthday, initial, first and last.
+The person table would have the columns pid,

 Like value types, components do not support shared references.
 In other words, two persons could have the same name, but the two person objects would contain two independent name objects that were only "the same" by value.
 The null value semantics of a component are ad hoc.
 When reloading the containing object, Hibernate will assume that if all component columns are null, then the entire component is null.
 This is suitable for most purposes.